spotlessmind1975/img2tile/README.md

 It is possible to indicate the luminance threshold, above which the source pixel is considered as "on" and below which the pixel is considered "off".
 A value of zero implies that all "on" pixels will be drawn.
 Conversely, a too high value of this parameter will result in a completely "off" image.

+`-m`            enable multicolor supprot

+It is possible to indicate if the tiles are to be created in "multicolor" mode.
+In this mode, the color index of each pixel is decided by the combination of two pixels and not just one.
+This implies that the output resolution will not be 8x8 pixels but 4x8 pixels, and so must be the input resolution.
+In other words: the width must be a multiple of 4 pixels (and not 8 pixels) and, moreover, no more than four different colors must be used for drawing.
+The assignment of the indices to the colors is carried out sequentially, from left to right and from top to bottom.

 `-q`            quiet execution

 This option disables any type of output, making the program suitable for running in a batch or makefile context.